Japanese Expressions: Ittekimasu, Itterasshai, Tadaima and Okaerinasai!

 Ittekimasu and Itterasshai

 The phrase “Ittekimasu”, is typically used by a Japanese when they are about to leave somewhere, mainly from home or the office.
 The closest literal translation would be “I’ll go and I’ll come back” but a more natural translation would be “see you later”.

-The remaining people at home or in the office then replies the person leaving with an “Itterasshai”.
+The remaining people at home or in the office then reply to the person leaving with an “Itterasshai”.
 Literally meaning “please go and come back”, the phrase is also close to a “see you later”, “have a good day”, or “take care” but none of those expressions truly express the spirit behind the word.